Skip to content

 Brad Adonian Nominated to Fill Vacant Council Seat

-Brad Adonian has been nominated to fill a vacant council seat in Clyde Hill.
+Brad Andonian has been nominated to fill a vacant council seat in Clyde Hill.
 Three applicants applied for the position, and Brad, who had previously run for mayor as a write-in, emerged as the nominee.

 Meeting Rescheduled